bockp/Edge-Detection-project/edge3_thierry.md

 **Fig.4: Result of the implementation of WebGL edge detection process (respectively from the left to the right : without processing, with prewitt, sobel and robert operators) on float32 pictures.**

 The figures [Fig.3] and [Fig.4] show the result of the process on uint8 and float32 pictures.
 When the process is used on uint16 pictures, the process report an error and refuse to display the result.
+For each format, the prewitt filter give the brightes result.

 | EdgeDetectionMethod  | 128px |	300px |	512px |	1024px | 2048px |